monperrus/jskomment/README.md

 jskomment is an open source commenting system that is built on javascript and AJAX.

+**No support is provided.
+Pull requests are welcome**

-It is inspired from <http://www.js-kit.com>, <http://www.intensedebate.com> and <http://www.disqus.com>.
+jskomment is inspired from <http://www.js-kit.com>, <http://www.intensedebate.com> and <http://www.disqus.com>.
 Its unique feature compared to the competition is that it supports multiple different comment threads per page.

 Being open-source, you can modify it as much as you need, and you have access to the raw comment data.

 Demo: <http://www.monperrus.net/martin/open+source+ajax+commenting+system>

-Pull requests welcome!

 Installation
 ------------